 In a world awash with data, many companies have declared goals to become more data-driven, to invest in analytics, and to crunch the numbers to better target their services.
-However, the NewVantage Partners’ 2019 Big Data and AI Executive Summary — itself summarized in the Harvard Business Review (“Companies Are Failing in Their Efforts to Become More Data-Driven,” February 5, 2019) — shows that companies are far behind their goals.
+Many of which using comprehensive data models like stream processing (learn more about what is stream processing) to efficiently process data.
+However, the NewVantage Partners’ 2019 Big Data and AI Executive Summary – itself summarized in the Harvard Business Review (“Companies Are Failing in Their Efforts to Become More Data-Driven,” February 5, 2019) – shows that companies are far behind their goals.
 Among the corporations that responded to the survey:

 - 72% of survey participants report that they have yet to forge a data culture